shafikul-dev/note-rest-api-guide/README.md

 # Express.js RESTful API Guide

+> 📚 This repository now has a Docsify-powered site — open `docs/` locally with Docsify or enable GitHub Pages (serve the `docs/` folder) to publish the site.

 A comprehensive guide to designing and implementing RESTful APIs following industry best practices.

 ## Table of Contents